Weeds cause significant damage to our unique environment and it is up to all of us to help control them.

 What is a weed?

-Noxious weeds that are listed in the NSW Noxious Weeds Act 1993.
-Examples include madeira vine, privet and lantana.
+- Noxious weeds that are listed in the NSW Biosecurity Act 2005.
+Examples include parthenium weed, hudson pear and silverleaf nightshade.

-Environmental weeds that are not listed as noxious but that readily spread throughout gardens and bushland.
+- Environmental weeds that are not listed as priority but that readily spread throughout gardens and bushland.

 Why control weeds?